earthly/website/blog/_posts/2022-09-13-bazel-build.md

 </div>

 <!-- vale HouseStyle.OxfordComma = NO -->
 Google needed Bazel at the time because they had a large monorepo that contained large amounts of C++, and Java code, and they wanted a uniform, correct and performant way to build and test all this code.
-Son Luong Ngoc, a scalable build consultant at Qarik Group, says many larger companies are starting to hit these problems.
+Son Luong Ngoc[^3], a scalable build consultant at Qarik Group, says many larger companies are starting to hit these problems.
 <!-- vale HouseStyle.OxfordComma = YES -->

 {% include bazel/son.html %}